yonglin-wang/formality-styler/README.md

     $ kill <PID>
     ```
 ## Why use Docker for the classifier?
-Because python-based fastText refuses to install on my local machine... :(
+Initially, I chose to dockerize the classifier and run it as a server in the docker container, because the python-based fastText refused to install on my local machine... :(

 In the ideal world, we should be able to dockerize the entire project, but ```fairseq-interactive``` does not recognize ```--path```... we'll look into it when time permits.
 > Note: Turns out I had the wrong ```fairseq-interactive``` version and it's incompatible with python 3.9.
 Maybe we can dockerize the entire project after all.